mucommander/mucommander/readme.txt

 - Added support for KDE 4 (ticket #257).
 - Startup failures are now handled gracefully by displaying a proper message and error details.
+- Local UNIX volumes are now resolved using /proc/mounts (dynamic) rather rather than /etc/fstab (static).
+Contributed by Kowy (ticket #227).

 Localization:
 - Arabic (AR) translation, contributed by ChArLoK_16.